Once you have decided that the Regulations apply to your consumer contract and what you are selling, you’ll then need to work out whether the sale is:

 a distance sale

-In practice the most tricky distinction is between on-premises and off-premises contracts.
+In practice, the most tricky distinction is between on-premises and off-premises contracts.

 The Regulations says that an on-premises contract is one that is neither an off-premises nor a distance contract.
 However, this isn’t particularly helpful from a practical perspective.
-Basically, if you sell goods on your 'business premises', you will be entering into an on-premises contract.
+Essentially, if you sell goods on your 'business premises', you will be entering into an on-premises contract.
 'Business premises' are immovable premises for permanent business or moveable premises (eg a stall) for usual business.

 You won’t need terms and conditions for day to day items sold on-premises (eg milk, household items, etc).
-You should provide terms and conditions on the back of your invoices if you sell higher-value items (eg antiques).
+You should provide terms and conditions on the back of your Invoices if you sell higher-value items (eg antiques).

 made while the parties are with each other away from the trader’s business premises